 TimeTracker is a cloud-based service hours reporting system.
 Over the course of each month, WSC/WRC members record their service hours in the TimeTracker system.
 Every two weeks, members will digitally save and submit their timesheet to their site staff.
 Site staff will review the timesheet, returning the timesheet to the member for corrections if needed, and approving the timesheet if there are no corrections needed.
 Finally, a site and member services coordinator will review the timesheet and contact site staff if needed.

 Members must complete their service term and meet service hour requirements to be eligible to receive an education award.
-Members will exceed service hour requirements if they serve an average of 8 hours per day (4 hours per day for 20 hrs/wk members; weekends and federal holidays excluded).
+Members will exceed service hour requirements if they serve an average of 8 hours per day.
 Our service hour tracking chart lists the number of expected service hours for each pay period, and the cumulative number of service hours expected throughout the year depending on when you started serving.

 Step 3: Review the training videos or written instructions below to learn how to use TimeTracker.